 Paris is Already Testing Robot Buses

 The French capital has already joined the revolution of urban mobility by testing some of the first autonomous buses.
 At the moment, this type of vehicle can only travel to districts located in the outskirts of the city.
 Its main function is to connect users with the stations of the RER railway network, which allows passengers to reach the city centre.
 These robot buses are capable of carrying up to ten people, and have a system of laser cameras in order to identify possible obstacles along the way.
-At the moment, they are traveling along a protected road on a bridge connecting two stations at Jean-Louis Missika.
+At the moment, they are travelling along a protected road on a bridge connecting two stations at Jean-Louis Missika.